If the only time your heart races like mad is when you hurry across a room in the house, there’s a very likely reason for this and there’s a solution.

 But a so-called palpitation is an erratic or irregular heartbeat, one that feels skipped or extra.
 A racing heart from merely rushing across a room is merely a steady but elevated pulse.

-Physical Fitness Prevents Racing Heart
+Physical Fitness Prevents Racing Heart from Everyday Activities

 The heart of a very fit individual pumps more blood with each beat.
 So if this person dashes around the house, even up and down stairs, their heart will not race.